Our VAT service will support your business in any VAT number relate issues throughout the European Union law.

 - Public bodies

 Distance selling only involves goods, not services.
-When a business registered for VAT in one EU country sells and delivers goods to someone in another EU country who isn’t, and doesn’t have to be, registered for VAT.
+When a business registered for VAT accounting in one EU country sells and delivers goods to someone in another EU country who isn’t, and doesn’t have to be, registered for VAT.

 Your business can register with HMRC online.
 To register online – including partnerships and a group of companies registering under one VAT number.